 Ho Chi Minh City is Vietnam’s largest city with over 8 million people.
 It typically marks either the start or the end of your trip to Vietnam, with a north-to-south or south-to-north approach common.

-Here, you will find a melting pot of culture from the French cathedrals and baguettes sold on most corners, to Chinese inspired spring rolls and typical southeast Asian architecture.
+Here, you will find a melting pot of culture from the French cathedrals and baguettes sold on most corners, to Chinese inspired spring rolls and typically Southeast Asian architecture.

 Ho Chi Minh City is a huge and hectic city so it can be overwhelming for a lot of visitors.
 This travel guide will prepare you for your visit and hopefully answer any questions you have.